Search for a rare disease

 The prevalence at birth is less than 1/26,000 in Europe, with a slight male predominance.

 The phenotypic spectrum ranges from isolated mild facial asymmetry to severe bilateral craniofacial microsomia and additional multiple extracranial abnormalities.
 Craniofacial involvement is typically unilateral; the most common manifestations are auricular abnormalities, preauricular appendages and/or fistulas, hypoplasia of the mandible, maxilla, malar bone, and/or zygomatic arch, and epibulbar dermoids.
-Airway obstruction due to mandibular and maxillary hypoplasia can be life threatening.
+Although exceptional, airway obstruction due to mandibular and maxillary hypoplasia can be life threatening.
 Auricular abnormalities are usually unilateral and include microtia, ear malpositioning and external auditory canal atresia or stenosis, with or without hearing loss.
 Ocular involvement may range from an upper eyelid coloboma to micro/anophthalmia in severe cases.
 Facial palsy, asymmetric palatal elevation, impairment of extraocular movements and trigeminal anesthesia have been reported.
 Congenital heart defects, such as tetralogy of Fallot, septal defects, transposition of the great vessels, aortic arch anomalies, situs inversus, and dextrocardia are not uncommon.
 Additional features may include renal (unilateral kidney agenesis, double ureter, renal ectopia, hydronephrosis, hydroureter) and central nervous system (developmental delay, microcephaly, encephalocele, hydrocephaly, corpus callosum hypoplasia, Arnold-Chiari malformation, holoprosencephaly) anomalies.
 Intelligence is typically normal.